nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > Keywords
 > * `start` : Sorts the list according to start dates, with the earlier start dates at the top.
 > * `end` : Sorts the list according to end dates, with the earlier end dates at the top.
-> * `priority` : Sorts the list according to priorities, with the highest priorities at the top
+> * `priority` : Sorts the list according to priorities, with the highest priorities at the top.
 > * `all` : Sorts the list firstly according to status, then start date, then end date, then priority.

 Examples: